(Translate this site)

 Although Roddy was now actually closer to me distance-wise than the van, I figured it best to leave him to Headhunter, due to his Z-28's proximity to the Firebird.

 If I'd been loaded with slugs instead of scatter-shot at that moment I could probably have forced the shooters to flee the van altogether.
-But I might also have turned one or more of them into raw meat sitting in a big red puddle.
+But I might also have turned one or more of them into a pile of raw meat sitting in a big red puddle.
 Unintentionally.
 Scatter-shot's very helpful about limiting penetration in such instances.

 Roddy's retreat and our now concentrated fire convinced the van guys to leave too (the 45 slugs-- unlike my scatter shot-- were likely penetrating the van sheet metal with every hit).
 I was sure glad they left, as my shotgun struck empty at that moment, and it might have taken me a couple of hairy minutes to reload, seeing as how I'd by now spent all my most easily accessible ammo and would have to resort to the main store onboard (a military surplus ammo box) for more.